 - The student is enrolled for at least one academic period beginning in the tax year.
 Academic periods can be semesters, quarters, or any other period of study as defined by the school.
 For the AOTC, students must be enrolled at least part-time, whereas for the LLC, students must be enrolled in at least one course.
 For the AOTC, the student is not required to claim the credit for a particular year during the 2-or- 4-year program they are enrolled in.
 If a student cannot benefit from the credit because their expenses are low, they can claim the credit another year during their enrollment.

 - The student is pursuing a program leading to a degree or another recognized education credential.
 For the LLC, students may also be working to acquire or improve job skills.

-- They have modified adjusted gross income in 2020 less than the following amounts:
+- They have modified adjusted gross income (MAGI) in 2022 less than the following amounts:

 |Credit||Single Filers||Married Filers|

 |American Opportunity Tax Credit||$80,000||$160,000|